 Do I have to pay child support if my child moves abroad?
-According to the Fifth District Court of Appeals presiding over Orlando and Orange County, a parent residing in Florida may be required to pay child support for their child, even if that child is no longer living in the United States.
+According to the Fifth District Court of Appeals presiding over Orlando and Orange County, a parent residing in Florida may be required to pay child support for their child.
+This is true even if that child is no longer living in the United States.
 A new decision made by the Fifth District Court of Appeals solidifies this position in the Orange County Florida family law courts.
 The case citation is Keogh v.
 Keogh, No. 5D18-1080, 2018 WL 4168553 (Fla.
 5th DCA 2018).
+Call to speak with an Orlando child support attorney today at 407-335-8113.

 In Keogh, the Fifth District Court of Appeals reversed the trial court’s decision.
 In doing so, the 5th DCA arrived at its ruling on the question, do I have to pay child support if my child moves abroad.
 The trial court had erroneously dismissed the mother’s request for child support during a dissolution of marriage action (divorce).
 Mom had moved to Ireland with the minor child and asked the court order for child support despite her relocation with the child.
 The trial court held that it did not have jurisdiction to order child support since the child no longer lived in Florida.